rudty/nodekell/README.md

 ### innerJoin
+This function will be replaced by another feature

 same as [leftInnerJoin](#leftinnerjoin)

 ### leftInnerJoin
+deprecated

 support Map, Object({})
 ```javascript
 const a = [{id:1, name:"foo"}, {id: 2, name:"bar"}, {id: 3, name:"hoo"}];